 Manage your product manufacturing across a timeline with our Gantt chart view.
-With it, you can view your resources (such as raw materials) tracked by cost to make sure you’re never overspending.
+With it, you can view your resources to help you track your cost of production to make sure you’re never overspending.
 You can then link any dependent tasks to avoid bottlenecks in your manufacturing.

 Get a Birds-Eye-View

 To keep your production plan on track, you need to have a high-level view so that you can pinpoint setbacks before or as they occur.
 Our real-time dashboard collects your data and converts it into colorful graphs and charts that give you at-a-glance analytics.

 Any operation will have stakeholders, and they want to be kept in the loop.
 ProjectManager’s project status reports make it easy to share key data points.
 They can be generated in a single click, making it simple to generate them before important meetings.